 As an open access institution, SMCC utilizes in-person contact as an additional means to present itself clearly to students and the public.
 Employees of SMCC conduct frequent campus tours which are designed to introduce prospective students to the campus and provide beneficial resources that inform their decision to attend SMCC.
 The college also hosts a variety of events that provide students with the opportunity to experience the SMCC campus and receive information about SMCC.
-An example of these types of events is that SMCC invites graduating seniors from area high schools to attend all-day events that inspires, motivates, and promotes college exploration.
+An example of these types of events is the SMCC Cougar Day which invites graduating seniors from area high schools to attend an all-day event that inspires, motivates and promotes college exploration.
+Recognizing the important role of students, Cougar Ambassadors are student leaders who participate in a variety of in-person college activities.
 All employees and students undergo extensive training to ensure that the information presented is clear and consistent.